 Industrial Coatings in Wash Down Areas

-Wash down areas can be found in every industrial facility.
+Wash-down areas can be found in every industrial facility.
 There are parts, kettles, equipment, carts, piping, tools, and other equipment that needs to be washed regularly.
 These parts and equipment are often covered in grease, corrosive ingredients, and oils, which require caustic cleaners to properly clean.
 The issue is that these cleaners will erode the concrete floor.
-Slowly, the concrete resins in the concrete will begin to errode, exposing the aggregate.
-The exposed aggregate is the perfect breeding ground for bacteria, such as lysteria.
+Slowly, the concrete resins in the concrete will begin to erode, exposing the aggregate.
+The exposed aggregate is the perfect breeding ground for bacteria, such as listeria.

 Concrete Grinding in Industrial Facilities